Sneupi/digital-dashboard/README.md

 # Re-Configurability

+Configured as-is for example project below.

+Reconfigurability of pinouts for CAN transceiver and pushbutton.
+Open hardware config source files to do so.

-Reprogrammability to work on any CAN bus-containing vehicle.
-Open related source files for instructions on how to do so.
+Reprogrammability to interpret any vehicle's CAN-bus.
+Open CAN interpretor source files for instructions on how to do so.

 Reprogrammability to work with wide range of digital displays (TFT).
 Read [TFT_eSPI library documentation](https://github.com/Bodmer/TFT_eSPI) and edit library accordingly (`User_Setup.h` or `User_Setup_Select.h`) for doing so.

 # Example Project
+Project for University of Arizona FSAE racecar with custom MoTeC M150 CAN bus.

 ![(image of example project)](https://github.com/Sneupi/digital-dashboard/blob/main/exampleproject.jpg?raw=true)